WhythiskolaveriD/smart-europa-ce144/content/pages/about.md

         subtitle: Assistant Professor
         content: >
-          I have a bachelors degree in Electronics and Communication Engineering, wherein my favorite subject was signal processing.
+          I have a bachelors degree in Electronics and Communication Engineering, a masters in Geomatics Engineering, and a PhD in Geodesy.
-          Intrigued by the application of signal processing in real world, I did a masters in Geomatics Engineering, where analysis of geospatial data is a routine job.
-In my   masters thesis I worked on analysing GRACE timeseries and in my PhD I developed data-driven methods to process level 2 GRACE data at catchment scale.
-Please get in touch if you want to learn more about the GRACE satellite mission of about the latest research from the GESS group at ICWaR, IISc.
+          In my   masters thesis I worked on analyzing GRACE timeseries and in my PhD I developed data-driven methods to process level 2 GRACE data at catchment scale.
+I work with multiple Earth observation datasets to estimate various surface processes that are related to ongoing climate change.
+In my free time I like to play badminton and cricket.

-          In recent years, I have worked with multiple Earth observation datasets to find that several surface processes are an excellent indicator of ongoing changes in the Earth system due to climate change.
-For example, the temperature is rising, glaciers and ice-sheets are melting, sea level is rising, due to mass redistribution both the geoid and solid Earth are changing, which means the relative sea level is changing differently at diffeent locations.
-Hence to understand the implications of sea level change for a coastal community, you have to study all the sub-systems of the Earth together.
-In other words, systems approach should be taken into consideration.
-This is my research vision.
+          My research interest:

+          *   satellite gravimetry

+          *   signal processing

+          *   climate change

+          *   data-driven methods
         image: /images/IMG_1517.JPG
         image_alt: People in conversation in the office lounge area
         media_position: right